Leicester City and South Leicestershire

 Care Home Health related deaths

-Concerns summary Uncovered, excessively hot pipes and radiator valves in a care home posed a burn risk.
+Concerns summary (AI summary) Uncovered, excessively hot pipes and radiator valves in a care home posed a burn risk.
 This was compounded by a lack of specific room risk assessments and oversight failures by regulatory bodies.

 Michael Joseph Hirrell